-- Concisely address USAC's requirements, as set forth in Section B. Statement of Work, and should not contain a significant amount of corporate boilerplate marketing information. - Be submitted to USAC Procurement Department, no later than 11:00 AM ET on Monday, January 6, 2025 ("Proposal Due Date"). - Be submitted in the form of one electronic copy submitted to Procurement@usac.org with the designated procurement agent in copy.
-The subject line for all email communication related to this solicitation should only state the Solicitation Number, IT-24-160, of this RFP.
+- Concisely address USAC's requirements, as set forth in Section B. Statement of Work, and should not contain a significant amount of corporate boilerplate marketing information. - Be submitted to USAC Procurement Department, no later than 11:00 AM ET on May 15, 2025 ("Proposal Due Date"). - Be submitted in the form of one electronic copy submitted to Procurement@usac.org with a copy to Anthony.Smith@usac.org.
+The subject line for all email communication related to this solicitation should only state the Solicitation Number, AAD-25-048, of this RFP.